DPGA Welcomes Governance Board

 Max works on innovation and digital-health, as well as providing policy advice to the German development cooperation on topics in the context of resource mobilisation and donor convenings on digital public goods, digital public infrastructure and GovStack.
 Before joining GIZ, Max worked in strategy consulting with a focus on technology.

-iSPIRT is represented by Tanuj Bhojwani and Siddharth Shetty, both fellows at the iSPIRT Foundation.
+iSPIRT is represented by Tanuj Bhojwani and Arun Sukumar, both volunteers at the iSPIRT Foundation.